netdata/netdata/docs/netdata-agent/configuration/optimize-the-netdata-agents-performance.md

 Expect about:

 - 1-3% of a single core for the netdata core
-- 1-3% of a single core for the various collectors (e.g. go.d.plugin, apps.plugin)
+- 1-3% of a single core for the various collectors (e.g., go.d.plugin, apps.plugin)
 - 5-10% of a single core, when ML training runs

-Your experience may vary depending on the number of metrics collected, the collectors enabled and the specific environment they run on, i.e. the work they have to do to collect these metrics.
+Your experience may vary depending on the number of metrics collected, the collectors enabled and the specific environment they run on, i.e., the work they have to do to collect these metrics.

 As a general rule, for modern hardware and VMs, the total CPU consumption of a standalone Netdata installation, including all its components, should be below 5 - 15% of a single core.
-For example, on 8 core server it will use only 0.6% - 1.8% of a total CPU capacity, depending on the CPU characteristics.
+For example, on 8 core server it will use only 0.6% - 1.8% of the total CPU capacity, depending on the CPU characteristics.

 The Netdata Agent runs with the lowest possible [process scheduling policy](/src/daemon/README.md#netdata-process-scheduling-policy),